Convenient Locations in Highland, Hobart, & Merrillville

 What Are the Symptoms of a Hip Injury?

 Hip pain varies depending on the origin or the damage.
-In most cases, the pain will become exacerbated by activity.
+In most cases, the pain will get worse with activity.
 This is especially true if your pain is linked to arthritis.
-Pain can be of the constant aching variety, or it could be acute, such as if you have tears in the cartilage of the socket and certain sleeping positions move or bother the cartilage pieces.
-These are where you could feel pain due to your hips:
+Pain can be of the constant aching variety, or it could be acute, like if you have tears in the cartilage of the socket.
+Certain sleeping positions can also move or bother the cartilage pieces.

 - Thigh